usnistgov/OOF2/README.txt

   OOF2, set CMAKE_INSTALL_PREFIX to ~/Anaconda3/envs/OOF2.
 - Change OOF2_PYTHON_VERSION to the version of Python3 that you have installed.
 Use the same value you used when installing OOFCanvas.
-Use
-  <return> to cycle through the allowed values.
+Use the left and right arrow keys or<return> to cycle through the allowed values.
 - If you are going to build OOF2 extension modules, set OOF2_DEV_INSTALL to ON.
 This will install the C++ headers and other useful files.
 - Type c to update the configuration.